Revisiting the Jones eigenproblem in fluid-structure interaction: Numerical results

-We end this section by using our discrete formulation to compute Jones modes on some geometries, to explore the dependence of the spectrum on domain shape and the Lam\'e parameters.
-We report also the $L^2$ norm of the divergence and rotational of the computed fields.
-In simple shapes the Jones modes can be readily identified as pure $s-$ or $p-$ modes.
-However, the eigenvalues can have multiplicity, and the eigenspaces may include eigenmodes of both types.
-This points to the need for care with resolving eigenmodes, as with any problem involving clusters.
+We end this section by using {the discrete formulation in \autoref{eq:discrete1}} to compute Jones modes on some geometries, to explore the dependence of the spectrum on domain shape and the Lam\'e parameters.
+We also report the $L^2$-norm of the divergence and rotational of the computed fields.
+In simple shapes{, as the rectangle,} the Jones modes can be readily identified as pure $s$- or $p$- modes.
+The eigenvalues can also have multiplicity, and the eigenspaces may include eigenmodes of both types.
+This points to the need for care with resolving eigenmodes, as with any problem involving multiple eigenvalues or clusters of these.

-As found in \cref{sec:formulation}, the Jones eigenvalue problem on Lipschitz domains possesses a countable set of eigenvalues $w_{m\ell}^2$, $m,\ell = 0,1,2,\ldots$.
+As found in \autoref{sec:formulation}, the Jones eigenvalue problem on Lipschitz domains possesses a countable set of eigenvalues $w_{m\ell}^2$, $m,\ell = 0,1,2,\ldots$.
 For the sake of presentation, we set $\nu_j = w^2_{m\ell}$, with $j = j(m,\ell)\in\nnn_0$, such that $\nu_j \leq \nu_{j+1}$, for all $j\in\nnn_0$.